 Proton Exchange membrane (PEM) fuel cells are still undergoing intense development, and the combination of new and optimized materials, improved product development, novel architectures, more efficient transport processes, and design optimization and integration are expected to lead to major gains in performance, efficiency, durability, reliability, manufacturability and cost-effectiveness.
 PEM fuel cell assembly pressure is known to cause large strains in the cell components.
 All components compression occurs during the assembly process of the cell, but also during fuel cell operation due to membrane swelling when absorbs water and cell materials expansion due to heat generating in catalyst layers.
 Additionally, the repetitive channel-rib pattern of the bipolar plates results in a highly inhomogeneous compressive load, so that while large strains are produced under the rib, the region under the channels remains approximately at its initial uncompressed state.
 This leads to significant spatial variations in GDL thickness and porosity distributions, as well as in electrical and thermal bulk conductivities and contact resistances (both at the ribe-GDL and membrane-GDL interfaces).
 These changes affect the rates of mass, charge, and heat transport through the GDL, thus impacting fuel cell performance and lifetime.

-In this paper, computational fluid dynamics (CFD) model of a PEM fuel cell has been developed to simulate the pressure distribution inside the cell, which are occurring during fuel cell assembly (bolt assembling), and membrane swelling and cell materials expansion during fuel cell running due to the changes of temperature and relative humidity.
+In this study, computational fluid dynamics (CFD) model of a PEM fuel cell has been developed to simulate the pressure distribution inside the cell, which are occurring during fuel cell assembly (bolt assembling), and membrane swelling and cell materials expansion during fuel cell running due to the changes of temperature and relative humidity.
 The PEM fuel cell model simulated includes the following components; two bi-polar plates, two GDLs, and, an MEA (membrane plus two CLs).
-This model is used to study and analyses the effect of assembling and operating parameters on the mechanical behaviour of PEM.
-The analysis helped identifying critical parameters and shed insight into the physical mechanisms leading to a fuel cell durability under various operating conditions.
+This model is used to study and analyse the effect of channel geometrical configuration on the mechanical behaviour of the PEM fuel cell components.
+The analysis helped identifying critical parameters and shed insight into the physical mechanisms leading to a fuel cell durability under various conditions.
 The model is shown to be able to understand the effect of pressure distribution inside the cell on the performance and durability that have limited experimental data.

-Copyright © 2016 International Energy and Environment Foundation - All rights reserved.
+Copyright © 2017 International Energy and Environment Foundation - All rights reserved.

-Keywords: PEM fuel cell; CFD; Clamping pressure; Assembly and accumulation errors; Inhomogeneous compression.
+Keywords: PEM fuel cell; CFD; Assembly pressure; Flow field cross section; Mechanical behaviour.